 In November 2019, the Company received the Declaración de Impacto Ambiental permit ("DIA") which allows up to 40 drill pads for the Anta Norte portion of the project.
-This offers an opportunity to properly test the various geophysical anomalies which the Company believes may represent mineralization related to a porphyry centre (the magnetic low) surrounded by an annular ring of magnetite-bearing skarns (the magnetic highs).
+This offers an opportunity to properly drill-test the various geophysical anomalies which the Company believes may represent mineralization related to a porphyry centre (the magnetic low) surrounded by an annular ring of magnetite-bearing skarns (the magnetic highs).
 To date, the Company has not been able to adequately test the geophysical anomalies and has been drilling along the southern edges of the targets from currently permitted drill pads.
-The Company has also received the Authorization to Initiate Exploration Activities ("AIEA") which was the final permit required to allow drilling in this area.
-The Company anticipates it will mobilize to newly permitted drill setups covered by the DIA in early Q2 2020.
+The Company has now also received the Authorization to Initiate Exploration Activities ("AIEA") which is required to begin drilling.
+The Company had anticipated it would mobilize to newly permitted drill setups covered by the DIA at the beginning of Q2 2020, however Covid-19 has delayed those plans.
+Currently, it is unknown when the Company will be able to resume drilling at the project due to the ongoing restrictions in Peru.
+When restrictions are lifted, the Company is ready to mobilize quickly and intends to commence drilling as soon as possible under the circumstances at that time.

 In addition to drill testing various exploration targets on the Anta Norte portion of the project, the Company also intends to drill additional holes from current drill setups in the main portion of the AntaKori project for the purpose of expanding the current resource.
-This portion of the 2020 drill progem is expected to start during Q1 2020.
+Timing to begin testing these targets cannot be predicted at this time, as it is unknown when restrictions in Peru will be lifted.